AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 This page contains notes about the design of the new code generator.
 See also: [overview of the module structure in the new code generator](commentary/compiler/new-code-gen-modules).

-## Overview

-Code generation now has three stages:

-1. Convert STG to Cmm, with implicit stack implicit, and native Cmm calls.
-1. Optimise the Cmm, and CPS-convert it to have an explicit stack, and no native calls.
-  This part of the pipeline is stitched together in `cmm/CmmPipeline.hs`.
-1. Feed the CPS-converted Cmm to the existing, unmodified native code generators.

-Ultimately our plan is to expand the capability of the new pipeline so that it does native code generation too, and we can ultimately discard the existing code generators.
-The design of this stage is here: [Commentary/Compiler/IntegratedCodeGen](commentary/compiler/integrated-code-gen)

 ## The Cmm pipeline